TomBanner/Final-Project-Bitcoin-/README.md

 ![js](./images/json2.jpg)

-You can view my blockchain code and try it out for yourself on my Github repo.
+You can view my blockchain code and try it out for yourself on my Github repo here: https://github.com/TomBanner/Final-Project-Bitcoin-/blob/main/Blockchain.ipynb

 Now we understand what Bitcoin is and how it works.